bGomesy/TestLoginValidation/README.md

 Scenario: test login validation credentials

   Given Open chrome and start application
-  When I enter valid username and validr password
+  When I enter valid username and valid password
   Then User should be able to login sucessfully